-One of my go-to strategies during the early stages is to run short intervals, such as 200m reps, to stimulate the various systems required in running.
+One of my go-to strategies during the early stages is to run short intervals, such as 200m repetitions, to stimulate the various systems required in running.

 I recently concluded a racing season with a 100 miler.
 After a good rest and a few weeks of easy running (it’s part of my base budiling/active recovery routine), I’m ready to get down to business gain.

 I usually kick off the cycle with a time trial.
 It could be 5km, 3km of even as short as a miler.
-I will plug the time into a VDOT calculator to find out the right repetition time for 200 meter intervals. ( Use this calculator: https://runsmartproject.com/calculator/ )
+I will plug the time into a VDOT calculator to find out the right repetition time for 200 meter repetitions.
+Use this pace calculator.

 In this case, I should perform each 200m rep at 40-45 seconds.
 In my experience, the time provided by this calculator is usually on the conservative side, which is good, and will prevent us from being too aggressive at the beginning of a training cycle.